Tornadoes of 2016: May 22–26 (United States)

-The EF4 Solomon-Chapman, Kansas tornado shortly after formation.
+The EF4 Abilene–Chapman, Kansas tornado shortly after formation.

 During the week of May 22–27, a southwards dip in the jet stream occurred in the West near Colorado, with favorable thermodynamics advecting northwards and setting the potential for a tornado outbreak.
 In the early afternoon of May 22, an Enhanced risk was issued by the Storm Prediction Center for extreme southwestern Kansas, the Oklahoma Panhandle, and northern Texas.
 Numerous tornadoes touched down along the dryline that evening, with the strongest tornadoes touching down in Texas.
 This included a large, rain wrapped EF3 tornado that destroyed homes and vehicles near Big Spring.
 Another EF3 tornado destroyed oil pump jacks near Garden City, while two EF2 tornadoes in the same general area snapped numerous trees and power poles, damaged additional pump jacks, and destroyed a mobile home.
 Less widespread tornado activity occurred on May 23, with mainly scattered weak tornadoes occurring across central and southern Plains.
 However, a large nighttime wedge tornado caused EF3 damage to metal power poles near Turkey, Texas that night.

 A significant outbreak of strong tornadoes affected Kansas on May 24.
 A single cyclic supercell produced nearly a dozen highly visible tornadoes near Dodge City, with several reports of multiple tornadoes on the ground simultaneously.
 A total of five EF3 tornadoes and three EF2 tornadoes were confirmed in western Kansas that evening, affecting rural areas near Dodge City, Jetmore, Ness City, Lewis, and Kinsley.
 Scattered weak tornadoes were also observed across other parts of Kansas and other states as well.
 Less significant activity was expected on May 25, and only a few tornadoes occurred, though this included a half-mile wide EF4 wedge tornado that tracked from near Solomon to east of Chapman, Kansas.
 This violent tornado obliterated farm homes, debarked trees, bent railroad tracks, and mangled farm machinery and vehicles beyond recognition, though only eight minor injuries occurred along the path.
 Another significant outbreak of tornadoes occurred was expected to occur across Kansas on May 26, and a Moderate Risk with a 15% hatched risk area for tornadoes was issued by the Storm Prediction Center.
 Despite this, early initiation of storms combined with an unfavorable wind profile prevented a significant outbreak from occurring.
-However, a few notable tornadoes did touch down.
+However, a few notable tornadoes did touchdown.
 A high-end EF1 tornado caused considerable damage in Bryan, Texas, while EF2 and EF1 tornadoes occurred simultaneously near Navasota, resulting in heavy damage.
 Despite producing numerous strong to violent tornadoes, this outbreak sequence only affected rural areas, resulting in no fatalities and few injuries.
 In all, 98 tornadoes were confirmed as a result of the outbreak sequence.